Back to the blog

 • Who’s castling first?

-The best way to learn gambits is to play them repeatedly, not memorize PDFs.
+The best way to learn gambits is to play them over and over, not memorize PDFs.

 Online Blitz Training:

-• Focus on: “Did I get activity?” not “Did I remember book move 8?”
+Focus on: “Did I accomplish activity?” not ‘Did I remember book move 8?’

-You’ll absorb structure, timing, and resource management by exposure.
+You’ll learn structure, timing and resource use by osmosis.

 Tools:

-• Chessable (with move-trainer deactivated—use “review by ideas”).
+Chessable ( no move-trainer – only “review by ideas”).

-• Lichess Study with variations annotated by concepts, not just lines.
+Lichess Study with variations commented by concepts, not just lines.

 Studying Gambits Without Memorizing Lines: A Strategic Approach

-Pick 2–3 classic or modern games in your chosen gambit.
-Annotate them yourself—but not with engine evaluations.
+Choose 2-3 classic or modern games in your gambit of choice.
+Annotate them for yourself — but not with evaluations from the engines.
 Annotate with questions and reflections:

-• “What happens if I play Qe2 before Nc3?”
+• “What if I move Queen to e2 first, then Nc3?”

-• “How does White keep pressure without queens?”
+• “How does White keep up the pressure without queens?”

 Example:

-• What happens if the queen comes out early?
+• What if the queen is revealed prematurely?

-• When does the lead in development convert to a threat?
+• At what point does the front-runner in development become a threat?

 Set goals:

-Even if you lose, you’re learning how your ideas hold against best defense.
+Even if you lose, you’re learning how your thoughts stand up against best defense.

-Many gambits are safe even when refuted if you play calmly.
+A lot of gambits are safe even if they are refuted if you make calm moves.

-Mental Rule: “If my opponent doesn’t punish me in 8 moves, I probably have sufficient compensation.”
+Mental Rule: “If I don’t get punished by my opponent within 8 moves, I am likely to have enough compensation.”

 • Castle.